 Posted by Jamie McKay on October 23, 2020

-With 2.7 billion users, Facebook is known for being the biggest and most widely used social media platform in the world.
+With over 2 billion users, Facebook is known for being the biggest and most widely used social media platform in the world.

 It is a great way to keep in touch with friends and relatives wherever they may be across the world.
-Especially beneficial when you consider that most of the world’s population has been in some form of lockdown or shielding for much of the year 2020.
+If you’ve met someone, the chances are that they have a Facebook account!

-You can easily see what your grandchildren have been up to, send a comment or a message to your children, discover what friends are up to and share your own memories and posts too, which in turn lets your friends know what you’re up to!
+You can easily see what your grandchildren have been up to and give them a message, discover what friends are up to and share your own memories and posts too, which in turn lets your friends know what you’re up to!

 Facebook is also a good way to catch up with news and local community groups.
 Most towns or villages have a local group where people can share news, and the kind of info you used to get from your local weekly newspaper, but this time it is constantly being updated.